Operation Hametz: The operation

 The offensive alarmed the British.
 Jewish forces had just captured the Arab areas of Haifa, and as a result, the British government feared for its position in the Middle East, worrying that the Arabs would develop greater antagonism against the British.
 The British Army was concerned that increased Arab hostility would endanger British troops - British forces were by then evacuating Palestine, and as they used routes that passed through Arab-populated territory, it was feared that withdrawing units could be attacked.
 British Foreign Secretary Ernest Bevin, upon hearing the news of the start of the offensive, ordered that Jewish forces be prevented from capturing Jaffa, or, if they did capture it, to be immediately driven out.
 Within hours of the start of the assault on Jaffa, William Fuller, the British district commissioner for Lydda, asked Israel Rokach, the mayor of Tel Aviv, to call off the attack.
 Throughout the following two days, Fuller continued asking Rokach to have the attack called off, warning that the British Army would intervene.
 The British rejected Arab demands to allow Arab Legion units to enter Palestine to defend Jaffa.
 However, they rushed four battalions of infantry, armor, and naval commandos to Palestine.
 These reinforcements were meant to free up units already in Palestine to deploy to Jaffa.
-On 28 April, the British, through Rokach, issued an ultimatum, demanding that Irgun forces cease fire and immediately withdraw from Menashiya, threatening to bomb Tel Aviv, and warning that they would "save Jaffa for the Arabs at all costs, especially in light of the fact that the Jews had conquered Haifa".
-Irgun rejected the demands.
+The British authorities, through Rokach, issued an ultimatum demanding that Irgun forces cease fire and immediately withdraw from Manshiya, threatening to bomb Tel Aviv, and warning that they would "save Jaffa for the Arabs at all costs, especially in light of the fact that the Jews had conquered Haifa".
+The Irgun rejected the demands.
 On the same day, the British began a show of force to deter the Jewish assault.
 Infantry and armor entered Jaffa, with British deploying a total of 4,500 troops in the town.
 Royal Navy destroyers cruised up and down the Palestinian coast, and Royal Air Force warplanes overflew southern Tel Aviv and Jaffa.

 Though most British action was merely demonstrative, they did take limited action.
-A four-plane formation of Spitfires attacked a Haganah position in Bat Yam, and British artillery and tanks shelled Irgun positions in Menashiya, killing roughly 20 Irgun fighters.
-When the shells failed to dislodge the Irgun, British armor pushed into the city.
-However, the Irgun resisted; one tank was destroyed by a bazooka team, the Irgun blew up buildings that collapsed into the streets as the armor advanced, and Irgun men climbed onto the tanks and tossed live dynamite sticks into them.
-The British withdrew, leaving Irgun in control of Menashiya.
+A four-plane formation of Spitfires attacked a Haganah position in Bat Yam.
+British forces shelled and strafed Irgun positions in Manshiya and sent in armored columns.
+However, the Irgun resisted.
+An Irgun bazooka team disabled a British tank and Irgun fighters blew up buildings that collapsed into the streets as the armor advanced.
+Irgun men also climbed onto the tanks and tossed live dynamite sticks into them.
+During the fighting an Irgun Bren gun carrier was destroyed by a British tank.
+Facing heavy resistance, British forces withdrew.
+One British tank commander and about 20 Irgun fighters were killed in the fighting between the British and Irgun.